 With change freezes, there are certain situations where you can’t ignore urgent and emergency changes.
 For example, security updates or critical remedial work – like a server going down.

 In the event of this happening, you need to have change forms and approval templates at the ready.
 There’s nothing worse than scrambling and trying to explain what has happened to senior management when you need to get their approval.

 If you prepare a set of scenarios where you might need to thaw the freeze, this can help prepare for the eventuality.
 Make sure you’ve prepared a matrix for change freeze exceptions upfront so that you can rank change requirements in terms of priority.

 Now you know some top tips, let’s get you started on the right track with managing change freezes.

 We built monday.com to enable you to easily manage all stages of project development – from planning, to scheduling and monitoring, through to completion.
 This helps take the stress out of things like change freezes.

 Plus, our templates are ready-built to support the top methodologies such as Agile, Waterfall, PRINCE2, PMBOK, Scrum, Lean, and Kanban.
 All making it quicker and easier to get started.

 Want to learn more?
 Take a look at any one of our 200+ templates — like our cross-department project tracker — to see how that works.

-Ready to jump ahead to better project management?
-Try our platform now.
+Ready to jump ahead to better project management with monday.com?
+Try it now.
 The first two weeks are on us.